Consumer Medicine Information

 NEXOLE is also used to treat a rare condition called Zollinger-Ellison syndrome, where the stomach produces large amounts of acid,much more than in ulcers or reflux disease.

 When peptic ulcers become severe enough, they start to bleed.
 You may receive treatment injected into your veins initially.
-This treatment may befollowed with NEXOLE tablets or granules prescribed by your doctor for a longer period of time.
+This treatment may be followed with NEXOLE for a longer period of time.
 This is to help your ulcer/s to heal.